lucifer-135/ProcureSense---AI-Tender-Evaluation-System/README.md

 Distributed under the Apache License 2.0.
 See `LICENSE` for more information.

 ---
-*Developed for the AI-Based Tender Evaluation Challenge.*
+*Developed for the AI for Bharat Hackathon - By PanIIT.*